 As part of its document requests to advisers and broker-dealers, the OCIE seeks detailed information regarding:

 - Methodology and procedures for detecting unauthorized network and device activity along with who in the organization is tasked with the responsibility of monitoring the detection program.

 - Documentation surrounding the nature, severity, duration of cybersecurity breaches since January 1, 2013 and associated remediation efforts.

 - Any third party service providers and business partners who conduct remote maintenance and cybersecurity risk assessments on vendors and partners.

-Over 50 cybersecurity examinations of registered broker-dealers and registered investment advisers will be conducted by OCIE.
-A Risk Alert (see link below) was issued in April 2014 that describes the OCIE’s examination initiative and includes a detailed sample request list of information.
+Over 50 cybersecurity examinations of registered broker-dealers and registered investment advisers are being conducted by OCIE.
+A Risk Alert issued in April 2014 described the OCIE’s examination initiative and included a detailed sample request list of information.
 Preparedness for and compliance with this Risk Alert is essential.

 So, what can Investment Firms do to prepare?

 - Review and update the firm’s Information Security Policy.
 The Information Security Policy is a key item as it provides governance over the controls and procedures in place to protect the organization against cyber-attacks.